Yani1233/Facial_expression_recognition/README.md

 # Facial_expression_recognition

+◦ Aim of the project is to classify human facial expressions from image data.
+◦ The model is built using the Convolutional Neural Network which classifies 7 different facial expressions.
-The dataset is downloaded from Kaggle (Fer 2013) dataset
+◦ The data is collected from Kaggle website-Fer2013 Dataset.